PadamMantry04/Go_SlackBot/Readme.md

 We'll be using the socket based package on top of the go lang slack wrapper package and then use the functions given to us by that.

 We shall be using Slacker.

+Moreover, for working on the responses, we shall be using Gemini AI API.

+We are using a go wrapper for the Gemini API.

+Additionally we shall store the chats in a interactive history struct to maintain a memory.

+The code flow is as follows, the main.go is the driving program for our bot.
+It calls the Logger Initializer, LoadEnv, as well as sets up a gemini chat session.
+It also starts a new slack bot instance and starts listening actively for new requests to respond to.

+The code has been decentralized or modularized for ease of understanding.

+Thanks.